Through the Magnifying Glass: Adaptive Perception Magnification for Hallucination-Free VLM Decoding: Methods

 \section{Methods}

 In this paper, we propose the \name{} (\abb{}), a novel approach that iteratively identifies and enhances key regions of the input image to refine visual input for less hallucinative token generation in VLMs.
 As illustrated in \Cref{fig::main}, \abb{} iteratively identifies highly attended visual tokens, blocks them, and re-forwards the sequence until no tokens receive significant attention.
 The identified tokens are then aggregated based on their attention scores to construct a perception map $\mathcal{P}$.
 This map is used to magnify the original image $I$ via a sampling process, $\hat{I}^i = \mathcal{T}(I, \mathcal{P})$.
-The refined image $\hat{I}^i$ then serves as the refined visual input for generating the next-step output logit, $O^{i+1} = \text{VLM}(\hat{I}^i, O^i)$, where $O^i$ denotes the probability logits produced at step $i$.
+The refined image $\hat{I}^i$ then serves as the refined visual input for generating the next-step output logits, $O^{i+1} = \text{VLM}(\hat{I}^i, y_{\leq i})$, where $y_{\leq i}$ denotes the previously generated tokens.
 The following sections detail the perception map construction, the iterative refinement process for improving the coverage of perception map, and the attention-based magnification processed designed in the proposed \abb{} method.